 Located in Valladolid, Mexico | Founded 2007 | 55 Youth Served ages 10-14

 “What made this program so remarkable was how truly unexpected it was.
 My expectations were fairly low as we drove into the small dusty village, but when we emerged through the bushes into their homemade amphitheater, there was nothing but surprises.
 They had a full orchestra arranged of local children and adults playing indigenous instruments.
 The stone seating was reminiscent of an ancient Greek theater and the stage area was marked off as ‘sacred.’
 The obvious care and quality that went into the entire production, as well as the endearing words that followed (in 3 languages: Spanish, Mayan, and English) showed how important this program was to these people.
 When the conductor finished with ‘We hope you will continue to support us’ it was hard to imagine doing anything else.”Leigh Maher

-LEAF International’s music program in Valladolid, Mexico is held in Ramon Osorio, which is middle school for students who need to work during the day.
-The school is committed to both teaching 21st century skills while teaching Mayan traditions and maintaining the Mayan language by integrating it into many of their activities.
-They perform thir ancestral music and they play Mayan instruments, such as Cabeza de Cochino, Xtoles, Noche de Ocarinas, El Tunkul, La Cigarra, and Los Mapuches.
-The goal of the program is to insure community growth, cultural sustainability and instill local pride through the excellent challenge and beauty of music.
-The school and it’s teachers are highly committed to working with the students on creating cross-disciplinary productions which integrated Mayan instruments, music, dance, and language into the student’s studies.
+LEAF International’s music program in Valladolid, Mexico is held in Ramon Osorio, a middle school for students who need to work during the day.
+The school is committed to teaching 21st century skills and Mayan traditions through integrating the Mayan language into many of their activities.
+The students perform their ancestral music as they play Mayan instruments from cultures such as: Cabeza de Cochino, Xtoles, Noche de Ocarinas, El Tunkul, La Cigarra, and Los Mapuches.
+The goal of the program is to ensure community growth, revive cultural sustainability, and instill local pride through the excellent challenge and beauty of music.
+The school and its teachers are highly committed to working with the students on creating cross-disciplinary productions that share the meanings of Mayan instruments, music, dance, and language into the student’s studies.

 Through the project, students gain: